All Episodes

 Half a million more Hispanic Americans now own a home.

-We've lifted 10 million people off of welfare and median household income is now at the highest level in the history of our country.
+We've lifted 10 million people off of welfare, and median household income is now at the highest level in the history of our country.

 Think of that.

-It's in touting great economic success in history in the making when you break record after record low in terms of what the best unemployment lowest unemployment now since 1969.
+President touting great economic success in history in the making when you break record after record low in terms of what the best unemployment, lowest unemployment now since 1969, the record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African American youth unemployment, and compare that to Bloomberg.

-I'm successful.
+I'm so sorry I'm successful.

-But I would argue in many ways we are living in a very historic time period.
+I mean, it's kind of interesting, but I would argue in many ways we are living in a very historic time period.

 Whether you like Donald Trump or not, he is a transformational president.